-Though you cannot take your eyes off your baby, you can sit down and regroup when your baby is napping or in the swing.
+Though we cannot take our eyes off our baby when they are active, we can sit down and regroup when our child is napping or in a swing.

 25 Toddler Safety Ideas For Your Home:

 If your toddler has seen you open a cabinet door once, it’s time to put a lock on it!

 Curiosity gets toddlers into serious trouble more than anything else.

 It’s how they learn and unfortunately, they can learn good things as well as bad.
 They simply don’t know the difference.

 There are many safety locks you can purchase for your kitchen, bathroom, and basement cabinets.

 If you prefer to shop locally, you can find these items at your local hardware store.

 We have seen any item you could possibly need at True Value, Home Depot, and Lowes to name a few.

 It is also very easy to find these items online.
 Child-safety locks are essential.